See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

-Complete and submit application to the University School of Graduate Studies.
+Complete and submit application to the University Graduate Studies.

 Complete and submit application to the MSN program.

 Yes.
 See the following link for instructions: Statement of Goals/Objectives Instructions

 Yes.
 All application requirements (department and University) must be met by the annual deadline of APRIL 1st for Fall semester admission.
 The MSN program only admits once a year.
 Seat availability is limited; therefore, you could apply by the deadline date and not be accepted into the program.

 There is a $30 fee to apply to the Graduate Studies ($40 for international students).
 There is no fee to apply to the MSN program.

 International students requesting admittance to the MSN program must follow the standards required by the Office of Graduate Studies.
 Evidence of a current license as a professional registered nurse (RN) that allows for practice within the state of Missouri as well as completion of a baccalaureate degree in nursing is required for admittance to the MSN program.

 An official transcript is a sealed document sent directly from the college/university

 to the Graduate Studies (MS4400, One University Plaza, Cape Girardeau MO 63701).

 You do need to provide one from each school you have attended.